top of page

 Washington in New York -- chs 21, 22 & 23

-CHAPTER 21: “THE MOST BITTER AND AGRY CONTEST"
+CHAPTER 21: “THE MOST BITTER AND ANGRY CONTEST"

-Thomas Jefferson arrived quietly in New York City on Sunday, February 21 and booked lodging at a tavern on 115 Broadway.
-The following morning he was sworn into office as Secretary of State.
+Thomas Jefferson arrived quietly in New York City on Sunday, February 21, and booked lodging at a tavern on 115 Broadway.
+The following morning he was sworn in as Secretary of State.
 That same day Washington’s birthday was celebrated; it’s likely this was the time when Jefferson and Hamilton met for the first time.

 Jefferson and Hamilton were the brightest minds of their generation; after that the similarity ends.
 As a member of the Virginia gentry, Jefferson was born into a life of ease and privilege.
 Orphaned at age 11, Hamilton had to work hard for everything he achieved.
 Both men were voluminous readers, trained in the legal arts, good listeners, and quick on the uptake.
 Where Hamilton tended to share his ideas freely, Jefferson tended to be reserved and spoke freely only among intimates.
 Both men could be charming when the occasion called for it.
 Jefferson avoided conflict; Hamilton welcomed it.
 Hamilton enjoyed talking about economics, law, and politics; Jefferson favored art, music, science, and architecture.
 Hamilton was a romantic, obsessed with honor, yet highly pragmatic.
 Jefferson was an artist at heart who saw the world in terms of good and evil, black and while.
 Hamilton pursued higher learning to advance his career; Jefferson pursued higher learning for the sheer joy of it.